swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/duties_agreement.md

 - Read emails sent to the Trainer listserv
 - Keep up-to-date with the instructor training curriculum
 - Teach a curriculum that fulfills all of the current requirements for instructor certification
-- Provide feedback to other trainers and Carpentries staff about training events to help continue developing our offerings
+- Provide feedback to other trainers and Carpentries Core Team about training events to help continue developing our offerings

-I understand that The Carpentries staff need an accurate understanding of Trainer availability in order to plan instructor training events.
-If at any point I am no longer able to serve as a Trainer, I will let The Carpentries staff know.
-I understand that only active Trainers are voting members of the Trainer community, but that I will be able to re-activate my Trainer status at any time by making arrangements with staff for re-onboarding.
+I understand that The Carpentries Core Team need an accurate understanding of Trainer availability in order to plan instructor training events.
+If at any point I am no longer able to serve as a Trainer, I will let The Carpentries Core Team know.
+I understand that only active Trainers are voting members of the Trainer community, but that I will be able to re-activate my Trainer status at any time by making arrangements with Core Team for re-onboarding.

 ##### Trainer Alumni Status